flavor-finance/custom-prize-strategy/README.md

 Deployment happens in a few steps.
 First a generic prize pool is deployed.
 Then the prize strategy is deployed.
 Finally, the prize pool is updated to use the custom prize strategy.

-Make sure to specify which network is being used (i.e, `--network kovan`) when running `buidler console`.
+Make sure to consistently specify which network is being used (i.e, `--network kovan`) when running `buidler` commands.

 ### Deploy Prize Pool